MarkIc5785/Fluoroscopy/README.md

 # Fluoroscopy
-A chest stat simulator for Modpack-No flesh in chest Without third-party packages, should work for naive Python (and easy to pack up)
+A chest stat simulator for Modpack-No flesh in chest.
+Without third-party packages, should work for naive Python (and easy to pack up)

 TODO: